shidhincr/redux-learning/section_01.md

 ## Building a simple counter in React ( with data saved in state )

 In our first section, we're going to build a simple `Counter` component with React.
-This section is just for the beginners and if you know how this works, feel free to skip to the next section.
+This section is just for the beginners and if you know how this works, feel free to skip to the next [section]((https://github.com/shidhincr/redux-learning/blob/master/section_02.md)).

 Let's build the react Counter component and add a state to save the `number`.
 The code is given below: